 Warwick and Southampton Parishes

 Beach bums beware: You might never leave the pink-sand confines of these western parishes.
 This is the realm of scuba, water sports, horseback riding, and snorkeling, not to mention tennis, golf, and pampering spas at several major resorts.
 Jocks and sun-worshippers will find nirvana here.
-There are a few historical sites, including Gibbs Hill Lighthouse—providing the island’s best view.
+There are a few historic sites, including Gibbs Hill Lighthouse—which provides the island’s best view.
 Both parishes offer a plethora of gourmet and comfort food, and accommodations to suit various budgets.

-The historic military gems of the fortified Royal Naval Dockyard, including the National Museum of Bermuda, are the biggest collective magnet of the West End.
-The outer parish has a quaint, countrified character that invites gentle exploration.
+The historic military gems of the fortified Royal Naval Dockyard, including the National Museum of Bermuda, are the biggest collective magnet drawing visitors to the West End.
+This outer parish has a quaint, countrified character that invites gentle exploration.
 Somerset Village and its surroundings provide rural lanes to meander, plus shops, restaurants, and water sports.
 Deep-sea fishing boats are also based in this parish.
-One major resort and several guesthouses provide West End accommodation, but fast ferries from Hamilton can get you (and your scooter) here in 20 minutes.
+One major resort and several guesthouses provide accommodations, but fast ferries from Hamilton can get you (and your scooter) here in 20 minutes.

 Smith’s and Hamilton Parishes

-Packed with attractions, Smith’s Parish and Hamilton Parish—not to be confused with the capital city—offer plenty to see, plus pretty pathways to the East End.
-Explore history and nature at Verdmont Museum, a historic home, before taking a hike at the 34-acre oceanfront bird sanctuary Spittal Pond Nature Reserve, both in Smith’s.
+Packed with attractions, Smith’s Parish and Hamilton Parish—the latter not to be confused with the capital city—offer plenty to see, plus pretty pathways to the East End.
+Explore history and nature at Verdmont Museum, a historic home, before taking a hike at the 34- acre oceanfront bird sanctuary Spittal Pond Nature Reserve, both in Smith’s.
 Bermuda Aquarium, Museum & Zoo in Hamilton Parish is a favorite island attraction.
 The cave-honeycombed Harrington Sound provides a scenic route east, and several beautiful beaches—Shelly Bay Beach, John Smith’s Bay—are inviting distractions.

 St. George’s Parish

-A UNESCO World Heritage Site, the 400-year-old Town of St. George and its related forts in the East End appeal to history lovers.
+A UNESCO World Heritage Site, the 400-year- old Town of St. George and its related forts in the East End appeal to history lovers.
 The parish incorporates the island’s first capital, along with the airport, the island of St. David’s, and outlying regions like Ferry Point National Park.
 Built by English settlers, St. George’s boasts winding streets, many landmarks, a public square, and a yacht-laden waterfront.
-Surrounding forts are a tribute to the British military heritage.
-Accommodations range from backstreet bed and breakfasts to a boutique Rosewood hotel.
+The surrounding forts are a tribute to the island’s British military heritage, while former U.S. baselands boast an expanse of now-public beaches.
+Parish accommodations range from backstreet bed-and-breakfasts to a boutique Rosewood hotel.

 When to Go to Bermuda

-Bermuda is farther north than Caribbean hot spots, so don’t expect perfect weather all year round.
-The winter off-season (November–March) has average 68°F temperatures, compared to the high 80s of midsummer.
-Spring (April–May) and fall (September–November) are perhaps the most pleasant periods, especially October, as summer’s humidity falls away.
+Bermuda is farther north than the Caribbean hot spots, so don’t expect perfect weather all year round.
+The winter off-season (November- March) has average 68°F temperatures, compared to the high 80s of midsummer.
+Spring (April- May) and fall (September-November) are perhaps the most pleasant periods, especially October, as summer’s humidity falls away.

 You may want to time your visit around cultural and sports events.
 Local favorites include Cup Match (a two-day cricket holiday in late July/early August) and Bermuda Day (May 24).
 Easter brings kites and Christmas boasts a boat parade and festival of lights.
-International events include the Bermuda Festival of the Performing Arts (dance, opera, theater) in January and February; October’s Argo Group Gold Cup (for match-race sailing) and the PGA Grand Slam of Golf; and November’s World Rugby Classic.
+International events include the Bermuda Festival of the Performing Arts (dance, opera, theater) in January and February; October’s Argo Group Gold Cup (for match-race sailing); and November’s World Rugby Classic.

 Before You Go to Bermuda